 - EXCEPTION: Sessional Lecturers must be paid regular salary for any teaching or related duties through ISIS and in accordance with the minimum salary scale.
-Sessional Lecturers normally only receive honoraria for marking when the exam is within 3 days of the end of the appointment or course cancellations without 1 month’s notice as provided for in Articles 2.4 and 10.5 of the Agreement on Conditions of Appointment for Sessional and Part-time Faculty Members.
+Sessional Lecturers normally only receive honoraria for marking when the exam is within 3 days of the end of the appointment or course cancellations without 1 month’s notice as provided for in Articles 2.04 and 10.05 of the Part 7 of the Collective Agreement (Conditions of Appointment for Sessional Faculty Members) .

-- Faculty members can receive an honoraium for additional administrative duties above and beyond the normal service expectations.
+- Faculty members can receive an honorarium for additional administrative duties above and beyond the normal service expectations.

 - There is no salary scale for additional administrative duties and the honorarium would be negotiated between the faculty member and the head of the academic unit.

 - Should units wish these honoraria payments can be processed under on an Academic Administrator job code, which will provide a separate employment record on HRMS.

 - EXCEPTION: where a faculty member is appointed to the rank of Head or Director of an academic unit or to the rank of Associate Dean in a Faculty, the faculty member receives an administrative stipend.

 *If you wish to pay an honorarium to a faculty member with an unpaid appointment, the existing relationship should be examined to determine whether or not an employment relationship now exists.
 If an employment relationship now exists, the appointment must be processed on a Faculty Appointment Form (DOC).
 For more information, please refer to the Employee or Contractor information on Payroll’s website.